 The 10 most expensive football training grounds in the world

-Football has become a multimillion dollar business in recent years and it is, therefore, no surprise that clubs around the world continue to commit huge funds towards the development of the game.
+Football has become a multimillion-dollar business in recent years, and it is, therefore, no surprise that clubs around the world continue to commit huge funds to the development of the game.

-While FIFA has been doing its bit with regards to the development of international football, the efforts of clubs can also not be underrated.
-Majority of the elite European clubs have turned to youth development in a bid to build towards the future.
+FIFA has been contributing to the international level, but clubs’ efforts are equally important.
+The majority of elite European clubs have turned to youth development in a bid to build for the future.

-To do this, though, major investments have gone into the development of world-class training grounds.
-The likes of Manchester City, Real Madrid, Barcelona and Arsenal have built ultra-modern training facilities with multipurpose functions to help in player development.
+To do this, though, major investments have gone into developing world-class training grounds.
+Big teams like Manchester City, Real Madrid, Barcelona, and Arsenal have built ultra-modern training grounds to help with player development.

-Below, Sports Zion delves into the 10 most expensive football training grounds in the world:
+Below, let’s delve into the 10 most expensive football training grounds in the world:

 The Sporting Lisbon academy is one of the best in the world, having produced some of Portugal’s greatest talents.
 This is the same ground that nurtured Luis Figo and five-time Ballon d’Or winner Cristiano Ronaldo.